-No matter what industry you are in, the success of your business relies on timely and consistent payments from your clients.
+Credit checks help your business succeed as they help you make your invoicing timely, resulting to consistent payments from your clients.
 In a perfect world, this would not be a problem.
 You would provide a product or service and in return, customers would pay you right away.
 But things are not that simple in the real world, and more often than not, companies are left to deal with a growing pile of unpaid invoices.

 This is why it is important for business owners to be more discerning about the clients they trade with, especially if they are planning to extend credit.
 The first step towards this goal is to conduct a thorough credit check.